justmedusty/DionysOS/README.md

 Starting 10/26/2024 I am going to make the effort to comment my thoughts about every function, to save myself some headache down the line.

-# Progress (🟢 : Done 🟡 : In progress 🔴 : Not yet started)
+# Overall Progress (🟢 : Done 🟡 : In progress 🔴 : Not yet started)

 🟢Serial